LangsterGA/test/README.md

 ## Step 1: Download the Go.Data ArcGIS Pro toolbox from [here](https://github.com/LangsterGA/test)

-If you would like more information or if you have feedback, please email godata@who.int.
-If you are experiencing a bug or have a feature request, please submit an issue [here](https://github.com/WorldHealthOrganization/godataR/issues)
+If you would like more information or if you have feedback, please email godata@who.int and add "GIS:" at the beginning of the subject line.
+If you are experiencing a bug or have a feature request, please submit an issue [here](add link to where Pro issues can be submitted if we want to do this)